Muncy cites Dodgers' CF backdrop for HBP injury

 "I couldn't really see the ball," Muncy said.
 "I'm trying to adjust to some of the changes out there.
 It came up and in on me and hit me in the finger."

-The reason: a center-field batter's eye, the visual backdrop for batters, that evolved over the course of a $100 million renovation and has seemingly made it more difficult for Los Angeles Dodgers hitters to pick up the baseball.
+The reason: A center-field batter's eye, the visual backdrop for batters, that has evolved over the course of a $100 million renovation and has seemingly made it more difficult for Los Angeles Dodgers hitters to pick up the baseball.

-Muncy's injury -- to the ring finger of his left hand, which was wrapped during Wednesday's availability -- is not considered serious and is not expected to jeopardize his availability for the season opener on July 23.
-But the new look could create an ongoing problem for the Dodgers' hitters if left unaddressed.
+Muncy's injury -- to the ring finger of his left hand, which was wrapped during Wednesday's availability -- is not considered serious or expected to jeopardize his availability for the season opener July 23.
+But the new look could create an ongoing problem for Dodgers hitters if left unaddressed.

 "It's different than what we've had here," Muncy said.
 "I guess that's just something we have to get used to.
 I will say I know pitchers are pretty happy about the batter's eye."